ryanmokeefe/mocha-chai-supertest/readme.md

 This code will be called for every test we will add into the current `describe` block.

-Now, we can verify that calling "POST" will add an object to candies:
+Now, we can verify that calling "POST" will add an object to candies...

 ```javascript
 it("should add a candy object to the collection candies and return it", function(done){